Lexington Avenue: Asheville, North Carolina

 Lexington Avenue runs from the I-240 viaduct to Patton Avenue through downtown Asheville.

-There are many pieces of Lexington Avenue that come together to make Lexington Avenue a Great Place; old warehouses and offices that have been converted into restaurants, bodegas, and galleries; freshly painted markers for shared rods; and wayfinding signs to help people get around
+There are many pieces of Lexington Avenue that come together to make Lexington Avenue a Great Place; old warehouses and offices that have been converted into restaurants, bodegas, and galleries; freshly painted markers for shared roads; and wayfinding signs to help people get around

 Along Lexington Avenue, old warehouses and offices have been converted into restaurants, bodegas, and galleries.
 There are freshly painted markers for shared roads and wayfinding signs to help people get around.
 Photo City of Asheville.